emilyriehl/yoneda/simplicial-hott/9-yoneda.md

         (phi x)
         (Segal-id-comp A AisSegal a x g)

+-- The composite yon-evid of phi equals phi at all x : A and g : hom A a x.
 #def yon-evid-twice-pointwise
     (A : U)                 -- The ambient type.
     (AisSegal : isSegal A)  -- A proof that A is Segal.